-A student may not be registered in the same course in more than one semester simultaneously (e.g., in both Summer Session and Fall Semester).
+A student may not be registered in the same course in more than one semester simultaneously (e.g., in both Summer Semester and Fall Semester).

-d.
-Faculty/School Quotas
+c.
+Faculty Quotas

 Admission to the University does not constitute a guarantee that a student will be able to register for any specific course in a given semester.
-Enrolment limits are enforced by all Faculties and Schools.
+Enrolment limits are enforced by all Faculties.

-e.
+d.
 Graduated Students

 A student who has graduated from a program at the University must successfully apply for admission to another program in order to pursue studies as an admitted student.
-Otherwise such students must register using the Open Studies Student route.
+Otherwise such students must register using the Open Studies Student route (see p.
+138).

-f.
+e.
 Holds on Registration

 A Faculty/School may place specific registration requirements upon a student.
-In such cases, at the request of the Dean, the Registrar's Office and Student Services (ROSS) may restrict a student's access to registration.
-Students with restricted access to registration must register manually (in person or by mail), thus ensuring they abide by the Faculty/School registration requirements.
+In such cases, at the request of the respective Dean or designate, the Registrar's Office and Student Services (ROSS) may restrict a student's access to registration.